 How difficult does communication have to be, when you’re wearing a face covering?
 Who knows, but I’d argue that if it’s so difficult that you’re significantly restricting how much you say, compared with how it would be without a face covering, then that should be enough.
 You’re then not being given a right to have a proper conversation, like a lip-reader.
 Other factors like how crowded it is may also be relevant.

 What if you cannot communicate as required to control children, if you wear a face covering?
 This seems even more likely to be a good reason within TfL’s policy, and to require a reasonable adjustment under the Equality Act if TfL do not agree.

-If TfL did not allow an exception for someone who stammers who needs to remove the face covering to communicate, it could be argued that they are in breach of the reasonable adjustment duty under the Equality Act.
-On what is reasonable, see the discussion below at Technical note: Reasonableness/ proportionality of requirement to wear face covering under Equality Act.
+If TfL did not allow an exception for someone who stammers who needed to remove the face covering to communicate, it could be argued that they were in breach of the reasonable adjustment duty under the Equality Act.
+On what is reasonable, see the discussion above at Technical note: Reasonableness/ proportionality of requirement to wear face covering under Equality Act.
 As I discuss there, one argument would be why are health and safety concerns consistent with an exemption to allow lip-readers to communicate but not for people who stammer?

-As before July 2021 under the regulations, there is a lack of guidance on people with speech conditions.
-It rather looks like they have not been considered.
+As before 27th January 2022 under the regulations, there was a lack of guidance on people with speech conditions.
+It rather looked like they had not been considered.

-The TfL bullet points reflect the rules in the pre-19th July regulations, on which similar points arose: see Archive: Face covering regulations and stammering, including on that page Technical note: Argument for wider interpretation of exemption in regulations.
+The TfL bullet points reflected the rules in the pre-27th January regulations, on which similar points arose: see Archive: Face covering regulations and stammering, including on that page Technical note: Argument for wider interpretation of exemption in regulations.